-Once a survivor of domestic violence escapes, they experience homelessness, and children who grow up in homes of violence will oftentimes carry that trauma with them throughout the rest of their lives.
+Once a survivor of domestic violence escapes, they likely experience homelessness, and children who grow up in homes of violence often carry that trauma with them throughout the rest of their lives.
 These situations have devastating effects on individuals and families in our community.

 Family Tree works alongside people affected by child abuse, domestic violence and homelessness throughout their journey to safety and economic independence, providing emergency residential services, case management and advocacy, therapeutic services, outreach support, housing search and placement, education and employment support, among many other services.
 By leveraging a deeper, broader and more holistic array of life-changing services and programs, Family Tree empowers individuals and families to discover their own strengths to create lasting, positive change.

 Family Tree believes everyone needs a safe place to call home.
 We have been successfully supporting people at-risk of or experiencing homelessness for over 30 years.
 As we continue expanding our services throughout the Denver Metro area, we are excited to share updates and announcements on our most recently proposed development on our property at 5549 Marshall Street.